Battle of Talikota: Aftermath

 The Sultanates' armies went on to plunder Vijayanagara, unopposed.
-Popular accounts and older scholarship describe Vijayanagara falling to ruins, in light of the widespread desecration of sacred topography; however, this view has been contested.
-Contemporary historians and archaeologists warn against conflating the state with the town as little evidence exists about any damage inflicted beyond the Royal Center; they further underline the politically strategic nature of destruction and arson, since sites associated with sovereignty, royal power, and authority were subject to more wanton means.
+Popular accounts and older scholarship describe Vijayanagara falling to ruins, in light of the widespread desecration of sacred topography; Bahamani Sultan camped in Vijayanagar for six months, post war.
+Every single house, temple, building and habitation in a radius spanning twenty leagues was burned down.
+Vijayanagar was reduced to rubble, which even now is called by kannada monicker "Halu Hampi" (Ruined Hampi).

+However, this view has been contested.
+Contemporary historians and archaeologists warn against conflating the state with the town as little evidence exists about any damage inflicted beyond the Royal Center; they further emphasize about the politically strategic nature of destruction and arson, since sites associated with sovereignty, royal power, and authority were subject to more wanton means.

 Nonetheless, the battle caused a political rupture for the state of Vijayanagara and permanently reconfigured Deccan politics.
-Patronage of monuments and temples ceased, the Vaishnava cult perished from the city of Vijayanagara due to the cessation of royal patronage, and the Royal Center was never rebuilt.
-The Bijapur Sultanate reaped maximum gains but their alliance with the other Deccan sultanates did not last long.
+Patronage of monuments and temples ceased, the Vaishnava cult perished, and the Royal Center was never rebuilt.
+The Bijapur Sultanate reaped maximum gains but their alliance did not last long.
 Tirumala went on to establish the Aravidu dynasty, which held sway over fragments of the erstwhile empire and even operated out of Vijayanagara for two years, before shifting to Pengonda.
-But faced with succession disputes, rebellions by multiple local chieftains—primarily Telugu Nayak houses—who did not wish for the reemergence of any central authority, (Note: Stein notes of these independent estates to have been consolidating power since the zenith of Rama Raya's rule.
+But faced with successional disputes, rebellions by multiple local chieftains—primarily Telugu Nayak houses—who did not wish for the reemergence of any central authority, (Note: Stein notes of these independent estates to have been consolidating power since the zenith of Rama Raya's rule.
 He considers the entire span of Vijayanagara Empire to be a weakly-centralised polity, whose most important territories were regarded by local chiefs as independent "in every respect save that they could not claim to be fully-fledged kingdoms".
 Noboru Karashima disagrees with Stein's broad characterization but agrees that the final period of the Vijayanagar empire (Aravidus) was indeed marked by the growing power of the Nayakas as local feudal lords.) and continuous conflicts with the Bijapur Sultanate—who might have been invited by Rama Raya's son—, it moved southwards before disintegrating in the late 1640s.